A preliminary assessment of the sensitivity of uniaxially-driven fusion targets to flux-limited thermal conduction modeling: Conduction modeling in ICF simulations

 \subsection{Evaluation of cell-face quantities}

 As with all codes based on the finite volume method, the heat fluxes between EGrid cells must be calculated on the cell faces and are evaluated via \cite{Blazek_book}

 in which $V$ is the cell volume, $\Svec$ is the cell face area vector and the summation extends over all cell faces.
 Thus, the effective thermal conductivity \eqref{eq:effective_thermal_conductivity} must be evaluated on the cell faces.
-Following \eq{eq:maximum_thermal_conductivity} the temperature gradient is approximated with a linear finite difference based on cell-centred values, e.g.\;$\abs{\nabla T}^{j+1/2} \approx \abs{T^{j+1} - T^{j}} / \delta$, where $\delta$ is the displacement between cell centres.
+Following \eq{eq:maximum_thermal_conductivity} the temperature gradient is approximated with a linear finite difference based on cell-centered values, e.g.\;$\abs{\nabla T}^{j+1/2} \approx \abs{T^{j+1} - T^{j}} / \delta$, where $\delta$ is the displacement between cell centers.

-Assuming that the thermodynamic fields within the system are smooth and continuous then at sufficient resolution a linear interpolation is the most natural choice to evaluate $\kappa_{\text{tab}}$ and $Q_{\max}$ on the cell faces.
-For the conduction stencil used in Hytrac this amounts to the arithmetic mean (exemplified here using the tabulated thermal conductivity)

-in which the superscripts refer to cell center (integer) and face (half-integer) indices.
-Weighting the cell-centred quantities using their nonlinear scaling on thermodynamic variables, e.g. by $T^{5/2}/Z_{i}^{*}$ for the electron thermal conductivity in the ideal plasma regime \cite{nrl_formulary}, gives a better representation of their variation over the EGrid in comparison to \eq{eq:arithmetic_mean}.
-For the general case one can simply self-weight the quantities, resulting in a contraharmonic mean

-For ideal states the $T^{5/2}$ scaling of the conductivity means that the heat flux resulting from \eq{eq:contraharmonic_mean} is driven by the hotter of the cells in thermal contact, i,e.\;the properties of the cell downstream of the temperature gradient have no bearing on the flux it may accept.